Lviv Ukraine Travel Guide

 Nalesnyky (crepes) and Medivnyk (layered honey cake).

-Lviv has a growing number of upscale restaurants which combine traditional Ukrainian flavors with modern culinary techniques.
+Lviv has a growing number of upscale restaurants that combine traditional Ukrainian flavors with modern culinary techniques.
 These offer an elegant dining experience.

 These are widespread and feature a variety of cuisines, including Ukrainian, European, Italian, and Georgian.
 Many have themed interiors.